Tick off these thrilling experiences on your Myanmar vacation asap

 Pyin Oo Lwin is considered as one of Myanmar’s most historic getaways in the highlands of Shan state which still holds onto many aspects of its heyday during the British colonial era.
-And in this “past-reminding” places, you can find the painted horse-drawn carriages operating as a normal transportation.
+And in this “past-reminding” places, you can find the painted horse-drawn carriages operating as normal transportation.
 The special thing is many of which have been in operation for generations.
 For a dazzling, clip-clopping ride around the town, plan to spend around US$2.
 With around 15 bucks, you can hire them for maximumly one day.
-So, let’s live the past in the heart of present.
+So, let’s live the past in the heart of the present.

 Play Chinlone with locals

 If there’s a national sports title, “Chinlone” is surely the one in Myanmar.
 Time may pass, and things may be changed, but the passion for Chinlone in Burmese’s heart stands still.
-The quickest way to blending into the local daily life and culture is learning to play this sports type with them.
+The quickest way to blend into the local daily life and culture is learning to play this sports type with them.
 Watching a competitive match is also quite the experience as the locals here take this really seriously.
 Practice volleying back and forth with some locals to keep the cane ball from touching the ground first, or risk being whacked by the wicker ball.

 How is lacquerware crafted?
 Experience with your own eyes

-Lacquerware is one of the most sophisticated arts in this world, and the process of making it is kind of story with many people.
+Lacquerware is one of the most sophisticated arts in this world, and the process of making it is a kind of story with many people.
 And magically it is another time-honored tradition in this country, which means a Myanmar tour brings you a precious chance to see up close this process.
 Workshops around Bagan are well-known for stunningly crafting these meticulous showpieces.
 You always can step inside to learn more about lacquerware by watching workers in action, even make a small art piece by yourself.